pinojs/pino/docs/API.md

   "stack": "Error: an error\n    at Object.<anonymous> (/Users/matteo/Repositories/pino/example.js:16:7)\n    at Module._compile (module.js:435:26)\n    at Object.Module._extensions..js (module.js:442:10)\n    at Module.load (module.js:356:32)\n    at Function.Module._load (module.js:313:12)\n    at Function.Module.runMain (module.js:467:10)\n    at startup (node.js:136:18)\n    at node.js:963:3"
 }
 ```

+<a id="wrapReq"></a>
+## .wrapRequestSerializer

+Wraps the standard request serializer such that custom serializers can use
+the newly serilized request.
+An example of using this function can be found
+in the [pino-http][https://github.com/pinojs/pino-http] module.

+<a id="wrapRes"></a>
+## .wrapResponseSerializer

+Wraps the standard response serializer such that custom serializers can use
+the newly serilized response.
+An example of using this function can be found
+in the [pino-http][https://github.com/pinojs/pino-http] module.

 <a id="stdTimeFunctions"></a>
 ## .stdTimeFunctions